juanxramirez/Conservation_potential_of_the_matrix/README.md

 ## Data

-This repository includes the **species richness rasters** required to run
+This repository includes the **species richness rasters** required to run `hotspot_template.py`.
-`hotspot_template.py`.

 AOH-derived species rasters and IUCN Red List range maps used to generate species richness maps (i.e., the inputs for `compute_species_richness.py`) are **not included** because of size and licensing restrictions.
-Please refer to the Methods and Materials section of the manuscript accompanying this repository for full details on how these datasets were obtained and processed.
+Please refer to the Materials and Methods section of the manuscript accompanying this repository for full details on how these datasets were obtained and processed.

-Other datasets used in the study—such as the global Human Footprint and spatial data on Protected Areas (PAs) and Other Effective Area-Based Conservation Measures (OECMs)—can be obtained from their original sources, as described in the Methods section of the manuscript.
+Other datasets used in the study—such as the global Human Footprint and spatial data on Protected Areas (PAs) and Other Effective Area-Based Conservation Measures (OECMs)—can be obtained from their original sources, as described in the Materials and Methods section of the manuscript.